hansemannn/titanium-googlemaps/README.md

     region: { // Camera center of the map
         latitude: 37.368122,
         longitude: -121.913653,
-        zoom: 10, // Zoom in points
+        zoom: 10, // EITHER: Zoom in points
+        latitudeDelta: 0.1, longitudeDelta: 0.1, // OR: LAT/LONG-delta
         bearing: 45, // orientation measured in degrees clockwise from north
         viewingAngle: 30 // measured in degrees
     }